Hyperparathyroidism

 Secondary hyperparathyroidism

-Secondary hyperparathyroidism occurs when hypocalcemia (low level of calcium in the blood) due to a non-parathyroid disorder leads to chronic oversecretion of PTH.
+Secondary hyperparathyroidism occurs when hypocalcemia (low level of calcium in the blood) due to a disorder that is not caused by a parathyroid gland leads to chronic oversecretion of PTH.
 Secondary hyperparathyroidism occurs most commonly in people with advanced chronic kidney disease when decreased formation of active vitamin D in the kidneys and other factors lead to hypocalcemia and chronic stimulation of PTH secretion.
 Hyperphosphatemia (excess phosphate in the blood) that develops in response to chronic kidney disease also contributes.

 Tertiary hyperparathyroidism